TheLukCraft/AIContextPacker/Docs/RefactoringSummary.md

 **Date:** October 26, 2025
 **Branch:** Bug-fixing
-**Phase:** 3 (Further MainViewModel Reduction) - COMPLETED ✅
+**Phase:** 4 (Session State Management) - COMPLETED ✅

 ## Executive Summary

-Successfully completed Phase 1, 2 & 3 of the comprehensive refactoring effort for AI Context Packer.
-The foundation has been laid and major service extractions completed, transforming MainViewModel from a 589-line God Object to a more manageable 412-line class with proper separation of concerns.
+Successfully completed Phase 1, 2, 3 & 4 of the comprehensive refactoring effort for AI Context Packer.
+The foundation has been laid and major service extractions completed, transforming MainViewModel from a 589-line God Object to a well-structured 401-line class with proper separation of concerns.

 **Key Metrics:**
-- **MainViewModel:** 589 → 412 lines (-177 lines, -30.0%)
+- **MainViewModel:** 589 → 401 lines (-188 lines, -31.9%)
-- **Test Coverage:** 0 → 102 tests (100% pass rate)
+- **Test Coverage:** 0 → 114 tests (100% pass rate)
-- **Services Extracted:** 5 fully tested services
+- **Services Extracted:** 6 fully tested services
 - **Build Status:** ✅ All green

 ## What Was Accomplished